 It’s that time of year again!
-We’re not talking about the holidays, but the season of colds, flus, and other seasonal illnesses.
+We’re not talking about the holidays, but the season of colds, flu, and other seasonal illnesses.
 Contracting the flu is dangerous at any age, but it’s especially dangerous for seniors.
 As we age, our immune systems aren’t always as strong as they used to be in our younger years.
 This can make recovering from illnesses more difficult.
-Here are a few tips to staying healthy this winter season.
+Here are a few tips for how to prevent colds and flu this winter season.

 Wash your hands